samciva/TBMUniverse/TBMU_scratch_note_1-docsify.md

 # ***Thursday, 17 April 2025***
 ## simplest doc to web
-~~maybe make a 'documentation' site~~ hen Willie shut the library, we walked over to *Jock’s* CHARCOAL CHICKEN.
+~~maybe make a 'documentation' site~~
+When Willie shut the library, we walked over to *Jock’s* CHARCOAL CHICKEN.

 * KISS
 * you've a million more things to do